 - Arc Control Oil Circuit Breakers

-Plain Break Oil Circuit Breaker Construction
+Plain Break Oil Circuit Breakers

-The construction of plain break oil circuit breaker is very simple.
-It consists of current carrying contacts immersed in transformer oil and enclosed in a strong earthed metal tank.The oil acts as an insulator between live parts and earthed tank as well as arc extinguishing medium.
+Construction of a plain break oil circuit breaker is very simple.
+It consists of current-carrying contacts immersed in transformer oil and enclosed in a strong earthed metal tank.The oil acts as an insulator between live parts and earthed tank as well as arc extinguishing medium.

-The oil tank is not fully filled with oil but some space is left for air at the top.
+The oil tank is not fully filled with oil, but some space is left for air at the top.
 Air serves as a cushion and provides space for the displaced oil on the formation of gas around the arc.
-It also absorbs the mechanical shock produced due to upward movement of oil.
+It also absorbs the mechanical shock produced due to the upward movement of oil.

 The breaker tank is tightly bolted to a foundation to bear out vibrations produced at the time of operation of the circuit breaker.